The Doctrine of the Mean 中庸

 1. What Heaven confers is called “nature.”
 Accordance with this nature is called the Way.
 Cultivating the Way is called “education.”

 Nothing is more visible than the hidden, and nothing is more apparent than the subtle.
-Therefore the Superior Man is cautious when he is alone.
+Therefore the Noble Man is cautious when he is alone.

 When joy, anger, sorrow and pleasure have not yet arisen, it is called the Mean (中 centeredness, equilibrium).
 When they arise to their appropriate levels, it is called “harmony” 和.
 The Mean is the great root of all-under-heaven.
 “Harmony” is the penetration of the Way through all-under-heaven.
 When the Mean and Harmony are actualized, Heaven and Earth are in their proper positions, and the myriad things are nourished.